SARA DOWLING

 IN CONVERSATION & IN ARGUMENT (WITH THE SEA)

-dance-based movements were created in response to a conflicted relationship with the sea.
-Filmed on a remote beach devoid of other personal interaction, waves alone provide a rhythm both to converse with, and to rebel against.
+Site-based performance piece, where 2 seperate improvisational dance-based movements were created.
+Filmed on a remote beach devoid of other personal interaction.
+Waves alone provide a rhythm for the performer to converse with, and rebel against.

 TILE ROOF / PINK ROOM DANCE

-Ruins rooftop in the Village of Agios Ioannis, Ierapetra, Crete
+Ruins rooftop in the Village of Agios Ioannis, Ierapetra, Crete, 2x 3 minute performances, June 2017.

-Pink walled ruin in the Village of Agios Ioannis, Ierpetra, Crete
+Pink walled ruin in the Village of Agios Ioannis, Ierapetra, Crete, 4minute Video Performance, June 2017.

 I WANT THIS